A family weekend in London with the 'wow' factor

 It’s two years since we were last there as a family.
 It was 26 degrees in May 2019.
 All our eldest wanted to do was ride on the trains while our youngest was overwhelmed and just wanted to get out of there as fast as possible.

-But as we made our way to our first tourist attraction of the weekend, thankfully we were all excited.
+But as we made our way to our first tourist attraction of the weekend, this time we were all excited.

 The Harry Potter Photographic Exhibition in Covent Garden takes visitors through magical film-making memories, telling the stories behind key moments in the film series through photos, videos, costumes and props.